-Are you annoyed with credential prompt whenever you shut down the DMGR, Nodeagent or JVM?
+Are you annoyed with a credential prompt whenever you shut down the DMGR, Nodeagent, or JVM?

-Well, not anymore, because you are going to learn how to configure IBM WebSphere Application Server to stop prompting for credential every time.
+Well, not anymore, because you are going to learn how to configure IBM WebSphere Application Server to stop prompting for credentials every time.

 The following procedure will help you to configure WAS in such a way that you don’t get a credential prompt anymore during a shutdown.

 Note: this must be done at profile levels like DMGR or node agent and assume you are using default connection type (SOAP).
 So ready?

 - Login into WAS server

 - Take a backup of soap.client.props.
 Or you may also take complete WebSphere configuration backup using backupconfig.sh as explained here.

 - Modify the soap.client.props file using vi and ensure the following three changes.